Skip to content

 Life at the Lodge

-It's calm and storm, sometimes in the same day.
+It's snow and udon and silence.
+Laughter, stories, and fire.
+Calm and chaos, sometimes in the same day.

 You'll find Wakaranai Lodge tucked into the forest near Tomamu, in the mountains of Hokkaido.
-It's quiet here, the kind of quiet that lets you hear your own thoughts again, and notice the present as it unfolds.
+It's quiet here, but not empty.
+The kind of quiet that leaves room for things to happen.

 Stewards, Not Owners